2mac/rockbot/lib/rockbot/plugins/README.md

 YouTube
 -------

 This plugin adds a command to search for YouTube videos.
+If loaded after the URL titles plugin, it will override the usual title with more details about YouTube video URLs.